Scille/parsec-cloud/docs/rfcs/1028-workspace-archiving-in-parsec-v3.md

    (see section 5).

 > [!NOTE]
-> The `minimum_archiving_period` should minimize the need for "un-delete" by forcing the
+> The `realm_minimum_archiving_period_before_deletion` should minimize the need for "un-delete" by
-> workspace to stay in an "about to be deleted" state long enough for the users to notice this
+> forcing the workspace to stay in an "about to be deleted" state long enough for the users to notice
-> way a mistake.
+> this way a mistake.
 >
 > However, since the client can no longer access the workspace once the deletion deadline as been
 > reached, this create a typical pattern where only then the users realized the deletion was a mistake.